John Simon (critic): Work

-In The Language Instinct, Steven Pinker criticized Simon for being "unrelentingly offensive" towards Black English Vernacular and actresses' faces.
+In The Language Instinct (1994), Steven Pinker criticized Simon for being "unrelentingly offensive" towards Black English Vernacular and actresses' faces.
 Carol Burnett wrote a letter to Time responding to an attack on Liza Minnelli, whose face Simon had compared to that of a beagle, and she closed with "Could Mr. Simon be suffering from a simple case of heart envy?"
 Nevertheless, nearly a quarter of a century later, Simon gave an unqualified rave review to Hollywood Arms (2002), an autobiographical play that Burnett had co-written.

 In 1973, Simon wrote an unfavorable review of the play Nellie Toole and Co., which featured actress Sylvia Miles, whom Simon referred to as "one of New York's leading party girls and gate-crashers".
 In retaliation, Miles dumped a plate of food, mostly steak tartare (not pasta, as has often been misreported), onto Simon's head in the popular New York restaurant O'Neal's.

 Actress Carrie Nye once said that she overheard Simon in the lobby of a theater exclaim "Homosexuals in the theater!
 I can't wait until AIDS gets all of them!"

 Simon has been identified as the inspiration for the title character of the acerbic and tormented culture critic in Wilfrid Sheed's novel Max Jamison, and Simon expressed his displeasure whenever Sheed's book was reviewed without mentioning Simon's name.

-The character of Hugh Simon (played by Kenneth Mars) in Peter Bogdanovich's film What's Up, Doc? was a parody of John Simon, according to Bogdanovich.
+The character of Hugh Simon (played by Kenneth Mars) in Peter Bogdanovich's film What's Up, Doc?
+(1972) was a parody of John Simon, according to Bogdanovich.
 He is also known for his criticism of poor American writing, and edited the 1981 collection Paradigms Lost: Reflections on Literacy and Its Decline.
 He was one of the guests on the PBS special Do You Speak American?
-In addition, Bryan Garner referred to Simon as a language maven and credited him with improving the quality of American criticism.
+In addition, Bryan A. Garner referred to Simon as a language maven and credited him with improving the quality of American criticism.

 In December 2015, when Simon was 90, during the week of the premiere of Star Wars: The Force Awakens, New York made the unusual move of republishing a review of the original 1977 Star Wars film by Simon, who blasted it:I sincerely hope that science and scientists differ from science fiction and its practitioners.
 Heaven help us if they don't: We may be headed for a very boring world indeed.
 Strip Star Wars of its often striking images and its highfalutin scientific jargon, and you get a story, characters, and dialogue of overwhelming banality, without even a "future" cast to them: Human beings, anthropoids, or robots, you could probably find them all, more or less like that, in downtown Los Angeles today.
 Certainly the mentality and values of the movie can be duplicated in third-rate non-science of any place or period.